samarthtripathi12/neural_networks_training/README.md

 # Neural Network from Scratch

 Build a fully functional neural network **from scratch** using only NumPy.
-Includes forward pass, backpropagation, training, and visualization of loss convergence and decision boundaries.
+This project includes forward pass, backpropagation, training, and visualization of loss convergence and decision boundaries.

 ---